-- 1. On the system that your Infoprint Manager server is installed on, locate the file.
-It should be in the /usr/lpp/psf/pcl2afp or the /usr/lpp/psf/ps2afp directory. - 2.
-Open the file with an AIX editor of choice, such as dtpad, vi, or pico.
-At the bottom of the file, you will see blocks of instructions and sample commands. - 3.
-Modify the file according to the instructions in the file.
+- On the system that your Infoprint Manager server is installed on, locate the file.
+It should be in the <install path>\pcl2afp or the <install path>\ps2afp directory. - 2.
+Open the file in a text editor such as Notepad.

+At the bottom of the file, you will see blocks of instructions and sample commands.

+3. Modify the file according to the instructions in the file.

 Choose one of the options and uncomment that line, then enter your mapping numbers.
-If you are using the ps2afp transform, replace the inputX=... portion of the device controls line with your identification statement from "Identifying paper trays to Infoprint Manager" on page 5. - 4.
-Save the file.
+If you are using the ps2afp transform, replace the inputX=... portion of the device\controls line with your identification statement from "Identifying paper trays to Infoprint Manager" on page 5.

-Note: It is recommended that you save a copy of your changes in a directory outside of the /usr/lpp/psf path so that you have a copy in case you ever have to re-install or apply service to Infoprint Manager.
+- 4. Save the file. - Note: It is recommended that you save a copy of your changes in a directory outside of the Infoprint Manager install path so that you have a copy in case you ever have to re-install or apply service to Infoprint Manager. - 5.
+Close the file. - 6.
+Restart the computer to have the new settings take effect.